-Robinson: It was deceptively complicated playing Garak.
-Obviously, one of the complications was all the makeup and the costume, which was very uncomfortable, very confining, and the makeup, which I had a bit of a claustrophobic reaction to it at the beginning.
+Andy Robinson: It was deceptively complicated playing Garak.
+Obviously, one of the complications was all the makeup and the costume, which was very uncomfortable, very confining.
+I had a bit of a claustrophobic reaction to [the makeup] at the beginning.
 But I got over that.
-That was fine, and as a matter of fact, the look of the character is what was enormously helpful because he looked so unique.
+[A]nd as a matter of fact, the look of the character is what was enormously helpful because he looked so unique.
 It was kind of wonderful for an actor to have a character that looks like that.
 It’s a gift!

-According to you, what are the differences between Deep Space Nine and the other Star Trek series?
+What do you feel are the differences between Deep Space Nine and the other Star Trek series?

-Robinson: I think the biggest difference between DS9 and the other Star Trek series is that Deep Space Nine was more nuanced, had more ambiguity.
+AR: I think the biggest difference between DS9 and the other Star Trek series is that Deep Space Nine was more nuanced, and had more ambiguity.
 Rather than being black and white, there are more grays.
-I was surprised; even the new Star Trek movie, I guess they had to… it adheres to the old format of the evil villain who’s angry at everyone and wants to destroy a world.
+I was surprised that even the new Star Trek movie adheres to the old format of the evil villain who’s angry at everyone and wants to destroy a world.
 I think that people who really liked Deep Space Nine are people who like ambiguity, and like when the characters are not either good or evil.

 Can you tell us something about your directorial experience on DS9, and also on some episodes of Voyager?
 What was it like?

-Robinson: At first it was very difficult, because there is so much technical work that has to be done on these shows.
-Blue screen, green screen.
+AR: At first it was very difficult, because there is so much technical work that has to be done on these shows.
 At the beginning I was very intimidated by the technical requirements of directing.
 It’s not just directing actors; it’s a little more complicated than that.
-But then, in the end, it came down to it: it was directing actors.
-Sometimes, directing your friends is... maybe I’d rather direct people I don’t know, but they were great.
+Sometimes, directing your friends is — maybe I’d rather direct people I don’t know, but they were great.

 You wrote a novel about Garak, about your character.
 Why?
 And what was it like to be a writer?

-A generic question about science fiction: what are the advantages and what the disadvantages of working in a science fiction show?
+A generic question about science fiction: what are the advantages and what the disadvantages of working in a science-fiction show?

-Robinson: If the science fiction is really good, if it comes from the imagination.
-If we are imagining a world that’s an extension of this world and an extension of our behavior and an extension of the choices that we’ve made, I think that’s the most interesting science fiction.
+AR: If the science fiction is really good, if it comes from the imagination.
+If we are imagining a world that’s an extension of this world and an extension of our behavior, and an extension of the choices that we’ve made, I think that’s the most interesting science fiction.
 It’s much more difficult if the science fiction is more fantasy, where it really doesn’t have basis in the reality of our lives and the reality of our world.
 I think that’s why I liked very much working on Deep Space Nine, because I think that the station was a metaphor for our world, but obviously projected into the future.
 I think that has a power and people are attracted to that, because if they can see something that’s honestly projected into the future, not something that’s sort of airy-fairy... it turns them around a little, it re-orients the way they think about this world.